If you’re reading this, you’re likely struggling with cart abandonment.

 And if their basket value is below $75?
 You could remind them that they’re missing out on free shipping.
 You could even recommend products they could add to their cart to qualify for free shipping:

 Like the above example, you could also combine with a product recommendation popup from a certain category and price range to help visitors make easier buying decisions.

 First-time visitors and returning subscribers are at different stages of their journey.
 The former has recently discovered your brand.
 The latter, by contrast, is closer to becoming a first-time or repeat buyer.

 Why, then, treat both segments the same when you can target your offers and incentives to convert each into buyers?
 Why not give each segment what’s needed to move them down the funnel?

 To illustrate with a simple example, you might thank subscribers for their loyalty and offer a discount if they abandon their cart in the middle of purchasing.

 To boost subscriber loyalty further, you could specify that the offer is “subscriber-exclusive.”
 You could also add a countdown timer to drive urgency.
 (We found adding a countdown timer to a popup boost conversions.)

 Setting up this strategy is easy if you’re a Drip customer.
-Log in, add the “Newsletter Subscriber” condition to your campaigns and add the provided UTM at the end of any URLs you include in the email.
+Log in, add the “Newsletter Subscriber” condition to your onsite campaign and add the provided UTM at the end of any URLs you include in the email.